-- If parameter write protection is activated via an access code, it can also only be deactivated via this access code → 🖺 55. - The user role with which the user is currently logged on via the local display - → 🖺 55 is indicated by the Access status parameter.
+- The user role with which the user is currently logged on via the local display - → 🗎 57 is indicated by the Access status parameter.
 Navigation path: Operation - → Access status

 Parameters which can always be modified via the local display

 Certain parameters that do not affect the measurement are excepted from parameter write protection via the local display.
 Despite the user-specific access code, they can always be modified, even if the other parameters are locked.